-Every three years, employers have to re-enrol certain employees in the company’s auto enrolment compliant pension scheme.
+Every three years, employers have to re-enrol certain employees in the company’s auto enrolment compliant workplace pensions scheme.
 Your re-enrolment obligations are broadly the same as your auto enrolment staging responsibilities.
 Before you enter the process, it’s worth reviewing how it is running and what it is costing your business.

-Here are some questions to help you with the review process:
+Here are some questions to help you with the workplace pensions review process:

 When should you re-enrol?